dougeby/IntuneDocs/intune/app-sdk-ios.md

 > [!NOTE]
 > If your app will be released to the App Store, `MAMPolicyRequired` must be set to "NO," per App Store standards.

+## Enabling MAM targeted configuration for your iOS applications
+MAM targeted configuration allows an app to receive configuration data through the Intune App SDK.
+The format and variants of this data must be defined and communicated to Intune customers by the application owner/developer.
+Intune administrators can target and deploy configuration data via the Intune Azure console.
+As of the Intune App SDK for iOS (v 7.0.1), apps that are participating in MAM targeted configuration can be provded MAM targeted configuration data via the MAM Service.
+The application configuration data is pushed through our MAM Service directly to the app instead of through the MDM channel.
+The Intune App SDK provides a class to access the data retrieved from these consoles.
+Consider the following as prerequisites: <br>
+* The app needs to be MAM-WE enrolled before you access the MAM targeted config UI.
+For more information about MAM-WE, see [App protection policy without device enrollment in the Intune App SDK guide](https://docs.microsoft.com/en-us/intune/app-sdk-ios#app-protection-policy-without-device-enrollment).
+* Include ```IntuneMAMAppConfigManager.h``` in your app's source file.
+* Call ```[[IntuneMAMAppConfig instance] appConfigForIdentity:]``` to get the App Config Object.
+* Call the appropriate selector on ```IntuneMAMAppConfig``` object.
+For example, if your application's key is a string, you'd want to use ```stringValueForKey``` or ```allStringsForKey```.
+The ```IntuneMAMAppConfig.h header``` file talks about return values/error conditions.

+For more information about the capabilities of the Graph API with respect to the MAM targeted configuration values, see [Graph API Reference MAM Targeted Config](https://graph.microsoft.io/en-us/docs/api-reference/beta/api/intune_mam_targetedmanagedappconfiguration_create). <br>

+For more information about how to create a MAM targeted app configuration policy in iOS, see the section on MAM targeted app config in [How to use Microsoft Intune app configuration policies for iOS](https://docs.microsoft.com/en-us/intune/app-configuration-policies-use-ios).

 ## Telemetry